 You are not a machine.
 You need to pull yourself away from your books to rest and recharge from time to time.

 Relax: you know how to study effectively now, so you don’t need to burn the midnight oil any more.
 Far better to adopt a sustainable, healthy routine, keeping work and play in balance.

 If you’re getting fewer hours of sleep than you need, your brain function will suffer.
 Typically, adults need 7-8 hours, and it’s more for teenagers.
 Without proper sleep you’ll be:

 - Less able to solve problems

 - Less able to form new memories

-Who wants that horrific set of disadvantages when revising?
+Who wants that horrific set of disadvantages when studying?

 Just as important as working hard, you must rest hard.
-In your quest for exam glory, do not forget the ancient but treasured art of Stopping For The Day, or the time-honoured practice of The Day Off.
+In your quest for exam glory and effective study sessions, do not forget the ancient but treasured art of Stopping For The Day, or the time-honoured practice of The Day Off.

 You’ve earned it.

 And when it’s time to study again, you’ll be return refreshed, revived, and be all the more effective for it.